 Those numbers don't surprise Yackery.
 He says SunPower offers the best value for New Yorkers thanks to high panel efficiency and a best-in-industry 25-year Combined Power and Product Warranty.

 "They've been around for a long time, and they're going to perform the best over time," Yackery said.

 SunPower panels are known for their ability to convert the most amount of sunlight into energy.
-With record-breaking 22.8 percent efficiency, SunPower's are the most efficient panels you can buy.1[MED2] That translates to more savings for homeowners over time, especially in the Northeast, where SunPower's high-efficiency home solar panels can make the most of the East Coast sun, even in the winter or when skies are gray.
+With record-breaking 22.8 percent efficiency, SunPower's are the most efficient panels you can buy.*Based on search of datasheet values from websites of top 20 manufacturers per IHS, as of January 2018 That translates to more savings for homeowners over time, especially in the Northeast, where SunPower's high-efficiency home solar panels can make the most of the East Coast sun, even in the winter or when skies are gray.

 High-efficiency panels are also helpful for another dilemma faced by East Coast big city dwellers: lack of roof space.